Volondil/mekanism-tweaker/README.md

 # mekanism-tweaker
-A small ZenScript for downgrade coast of some metallurgic infusing recipes in mekanism 1.16.x (Craft Tweaker)
+A small ZenScript for reduce coast of some metallurgic infusing recipes in mekanism 1.16.x (Craft Tweaker)

 This script is a Craft Tweaker script that change recipes for: